BeatrisIlieva/softuni-courseworks/README.md

 2. User Registration and Authentication Pages:
 -  Registration:

     Users can initiate the registration process by clicking on the dedicated "Register" button in the header.
-This action directs them to a new page where they can provide only Login information to create an account.
+This action redirects them to a new page where they can provide only Login information to create an account.
 After successful registration, users are directly logged in.
 Upon logging in, users are greeted with personalized icons in the header.
 Clicking on the user icon redirects users to a new page where they can view and update personal information or delete the user profile.

 - Guest Users:

     For users who are not logged in, the user icon redirects them to a new page that encourages them to register or log in.

+3. Search Button:

+     The search button allows users to input keywords or phrases, and in real-time, it dynamically displays related products from our extensive database.
+This feature ensures a seamless and efficient browsing experience, helping users find exactly what they are looking for with ease.

 <p align="right" dir="auto"><a href="#djangoe-commercewebsite">Back To Top</a></p>